 If your PSPA is less than your RRSP contribution room:

-You’ll have enough contribution room to pay for your leave.
+You’ll have enough contribution room to pay for your leave or reduced workload.

 The CRA will reduce your contribution room by the size of your PSPA and you can go ahead and pay.

 If your PSPA is greater than your RRSP contribution room: